arukanoido/promod/settings-tutorial.md

 title: Settings Tutorial
 ---

-# Squad ProMod settings module tutorial
+# Squad ProMod Settings Module Tutorial

 The settings component comes in 2 parts: the Config Parser, and the Mod Settings UI kit.
 The Mod Settings UI kit includes a component called BP_MainMenuModSettings which is added to the HUD and adds the MODS settings menu in the game's Main Menu.